ksu-is/Class-Coordinator/README.md

 # Class-Coordinator
-This code will allow students to enter their class schedules, and receive a Google Calendar with all of their assignments labeled and in places that help the student.
-The program will be using Tkinter for UX, and OpenAI to analyze the data and input it into a Google Sheet and Google Calandar.
+This code will allow students to enter their class syllabus, and receive a Google Sheet and Google Calendar with all of their assignments labeled and organized.
+The program will be using Tkinter for UX, and OpenAI to analyze the data.